2-3-5-41/Metaphysical/README.md

 ## The dream

 One day, I hope that this project will be the ultimate start of a like minded team, devoted to building out a metaverse we've all been asking for, that isn't corporatized, or cutting all the corners.

+## Development

+If you are working in the editor; make sure to turn on `Debug -> Visible Collision Shapes`